 End of part 1- removal.

 For timing belt installation, see CJAA/CBEA timing belt part 2.
-The rest of the detailed installation procedure, pictures, and checks are in the exclusive content forum, please join our Audi and VW TDI forum for free to view! (must have at least 1 post to view so feel free to post an introduction, everything is free) If you have nothing else to say, just post an introduction with where you're from, what you're working on, and details on what model/year you have.
+The rest of the detailed installation procedure, pictures, and checks are in the premium content forum, please join our Audi and VW TDI forum and upgrade to a premium account for $2 to view!
+Here is how to upgrade your account: http://www.myturbodiesel.com/account/upgrades

 Are there broken pictures or bad links?
 Do you have any questions about the DIY timing belt procedure on your TDI 2.0L CJAA or CBEA engine?
 Please ask in the myturbodiesel.com forums.